 Writing sample in English:

 If English is not your first language, you will need to provide evidence of your proficiency in English.
 The College's preferred test is the International English Language Testing Service (IELTS) and the School will normally require a score of at least 7.0, plus 7.0 in the writing element.
 Further details and a table showing how the IELTS compares with scores of other tests which are accepted by the College for entry can be found on the College website for English Language Requirements.

 Enrolment for 2017/18 takes place in September.
 Once you are in receipt of an offer, have accepted your place online and met any conditions set, instructions for online pre-enrolment will be sent to you by the Research Admissions Office from August.
 You will then need to complete your enrolment in person.
 If it is not possible to confirm your place in time for enrolment in September, or if you intend to begin your PhD at any other time of the year, you will be sent pre-enrolment instructions in time for one of the next available enrolment slots which are set on the first working day of each month.

 All new students are expected to attend the QMUL PhD Induction event which runs twice a year, once at the beginning of the Autumn semester and once during the Spring semester.

-A School Induction Meeting will also be held in the Autumn for all new PhD students on Wednesday 5 October, 4-5pm, Arts Two Building, Room 218.
+A School Induction Meeting will also be held in the Autumn for all new PhD students (details to be announced in the summer).